-- 1. Never leave personal identifiers or confidential information on non-confidential voicemail. - 2.
+- 1. Personal identifiers or confidential information may not be left on non-confidential voicemail. - 2.
 Ensure, to a reasonable degree, that phone contact is legitimate before communicating confidential information. - 3.
-Make telephone calls that contain confidential information from a private area where the conversation will not be overheard.
+Telephone calls that contain confidential information are made from an area where the conversation will not be overheard by non-authorized users.